AlmaLinux/almalinux-witness/README.md

 INFLUX_TOKEN='ENTER_TELEGRAF_TOKEN_HERE'
 ```

-Now you can safely terminate both docker-compose processes.
+Now you can safely terminate the docker-compose process running the `influxdb`
+container.

 ### Grafana configuration